European Association of Archaeologists

 The European Association of Archaeologists (EAA) is a membership-based, not-for-profit association, open to archaeologists and other related or interested individuals or bodies in Europe and beyond.
-It was founded in 1994 at an inaugural meeting in Ljubljana, Slovenia, where its statutes were formally approved, and recognized by the Council of Europe in 1999.
-EAA has had over 11,000 members on its database from 60 countries worldwide, working in prehistory, classical, medieval, and historic archaeology.
-EAA holds an annual conference and publishes the flagship journal of European archaeology, the European Journal of Archaeology.
-The EAA also publishes an in-house newsletter, The European Archaeologist (TEA).
+It was founded in 1994 at an inaugural meeting in Ljubljana, Slovenia, where its Statutes were formally approved, and recognized by the Council of Europe in 1999.
+EAA has had over 15,000 members on its database from 75 countries.
+EAA holds an annual conference (Annual Meetings) and publishes the flagship journal, the European Journal of Archaeology.
+The EAA also publishes an in-house newsletter, The European Archaeologist (TEA), and two monograph series (Themes in Contemporary Archaeology and Elements: The Archaeology of Europe).
 The registered office of the association is in Prague, Czech Republic.

 Mission

-The EAA sets the professional and ethical standards of archaeological work through its statutes, code of practice, principles of conduct for contract archaeology, and code of practice for fieldwork training.
-The EAA Communities help define important aspects of archaeological work through constant discussion and consultation with EAA membership at EAA annual conferences.
+The EAA offers Statutes, Code of practice and Principles, and code of practice for fieldwork training.
 The EAA further promotes international cooperation though interactions with Affiliate Organizations.
 In 1999, the EAA was granted consultative status with the Council of Europe, which in 2003 was upgraded to participatory status.